rilldata/rill/README.md

-Thank you for trying the Rill Developer Tech Preview!
+Thank you for trying the Rill Developer tech preview!

 We want to hear from you if you have any questions or ideas to share.
 You can file an issue directly in this repository or reach us in our Rill Community Slack at https://bit.ly/35ijZG4.
 Please abide by the [Rill Community Policy](https://github.com/rilldata/rill-developer/blob/main/COMMUNITY-POLICY.md).